Switzerland’s Leading Startup Accelerators: Top 5 Programs 2026

 As I mentioned at the beginning of the article, it’s essential to do your due diligence before reaching out to startup accelerators.
 When doing so you should focus on:

-1. The industry they specialize in
+1. The industry they specialise in

 2. The funding they provide